-‘'Rated as Outstanding’ for all aspects of our Initial Teacher Education provision in our April 2013 Ofsted inspection for the second time.
+‘'Rated as Outstanding’ for all aspects of our Initial Teacher Education provision in 2011 and again in our April 2013 Ofsted inspection.

 Welcome to Initial Teacher Education

-You may wish to study one of our Initial Teacher Education programmes rated Outstanding as Ofsted in 2013.
+You may wish to study one of our Initial Teacher Education programmes rated Outstanding by Ofsted in 2013.
 You can join us at either undergraduate or postgraduate level.

-You may already be working in the education sector and looking for further training and development, or you may be keen to study education as an academic discipline in its own right.
+You may already be working in the education sector and looking for further training and development, or you may be new to the world of Education.

-As part of our Initial Teacher Education programmes, we have an excellent School Partnership (LINK) which has developed over many years and represents an established relationship between local schools and ourselves.
-The Partnership comprises of a number of schools in the North of England (from Northumberland to North Yorkshire).
+As part of our Initial Teacher Education programmes, we have excellent School Partnerships which have been developed over many years and represent an established relationship between local schools and ourselves.
+The Partnerships comprise of a number of schools in the North of England (from Northumberland to North Yorkshire).

 We look forward to welcoming you to the School of Education, Durham University.